salesforcecli/plugin-dev/messages/dev.generate.hook.md

 # description

-You must run this command from within a plugin directory, such as the directory created with the "sf generate plugin" command.
+You must run this command from within a plugin directory, such as the directory created with the "sf dev generate plugin" command.

+The command generates a basic Typescript source file in the "src/hooks" directory to get you started.
+The source file's name is based on the event you're hooking into, such as envList.ts for the "sf env list" command.

 The command updates the package.json file, so if it detects conflicts with the existing file, you're prompted whether you want to overwrite the file.
 There are a number of package.json updates required for a new hook, so we recommend you answer "y" so the command takes care of them all.
 If you answer "n", you must update the package.json file manually.

-The command generates a basic Typescript source file in the "src/hooks" directory to get you started.
-The source file's name is based on the event you're hooking into, such as envList.ts for the "sf env list" command.

 # flags.force.summary